IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 The price steers the solve and is not part of the reported system cost; it is reported beside it.

-### The price on the voltage setpoint
+### The penalty on the voltage setpoint deviation

-The band a bus voltage may take is set by VMin and VMax, globally or per bus in `oT_Data_BusVoltage.csv`.
-Nothing in the objective says where inside the band the voltage should be.
-On a case whose dispatch is free the cost of generation decides it; on a case whose injections are fixed, such as a reproduction of a recorded operating point, nothing does, and the solve returns any point of the band.
-The price on the branch current then decides it instead: a higher voltage carries the same power with less current, so that price pushes every voltage it can to the top of its band.
+The voltage limits of a bus, VMin and VMax, are given globally or per bus in `oT_Data_BusVoltage.csv`.
+They state where the voltage may lie, but no term in the objective states where inside the limits it should lie.
+With a free dispatch, the generation cost determines the voltages.
+With fixed generation, as when a known power flow solution is reproduced, all voltage profiles within the limits have the same cost, and the solver returns one of them.
+The price on the branch current (see "The price on the branch current" above) then determines the voltages: a higher voltage carries the same power with a lower current, so that penalty drives every voltage to its upper limit.

-A setpoint gives the objective a place to aim. `VSet` in `oT_Data_BusVoltage.csv` names it per bus, and `VoltageDeviationCost` in `oT_Data_Parameter.csv` prices the distance from it, in EUR per p.u. of voltage per hour.
-The distance is measured on the squared voltage the model carries and scaled so that near the setpoint it reads as `|V - VSet|`.
-Both of its parts are linear, so the relaxation stays a cone program.
-Like the current price, the voltage price steers the solve and is not part of the reported system cost; it is reported beside it as `AC Voltage Penalty (not in total)`.
+A voltage setpoint gives the objective a target. `VSet` in `oT_Data_BusVoltage.csv` gives the setpoint of a bus, and `VoltageDeviationCost` in `oT_Data_Parameter.csv` gives the penalty on the deviation from it, in EUR per p.u. of voltage per hour.
+The deviation is taken on the squared voltage that the model uses, and scaled so that near the setpoint it equals `|V - VSet|`.
+All terms are linear, so the relaxation remains a cone program.
+Like the current penalty, the deviation penalty affects the solution but is not part of the reported system cost; it is reported beside it as `AC Voltage Penalty (not in total)`.

-It is a soft target, and it is weighed against everything else the objective prices:
+The penalty is a soft target, and it competes with the other terms of the objective:

-- **The current price.** Holding a voltage away from where the current price would put it takes reactive flow, and reactive flow is current.
-With both prices positive the result lies between the two: on `9n_AC` a bus given a setpoint of 1.02 p.u. settles at 1.006 on average.
-With `EpsilonCurrent` at zero the setpoint alone decides.
+- **The current penalty.** Moving a voltage away from where the current penalty would put it requires reactive power flow, which increases the current.
+With both penalties positive the result lies between the two: on `9n_AC` a bus with a setpoint of 1.02 p.u. reaches 1.006 p.u. on average.
+With `EpsilonCurrent` at zero the setpoint alone determines the voltage.
-- **Reactive power not served.** A setpoint the machines cannot hold should not be held with slack.
-Keep the price well below the cost of the reactive power a busbar would need: at 1000 EUR/p.u./h a distance of 0.01 p.u. costs 10 EUR/h, against 10000 EUR for one MVAr of slack at the usual `ENSCost`.
+- **Reactive power slack.** The slack should never be used to hold a setpoint.
+Keep the penalty well below the cost of the reactive power a bus would need: at 1000 EUR/p.u./h a deviation of 0.01 p.u. costs 10 EUR/h, against 10000 EUR for one Mvar of slack at the usual `ENSCost`.

-On a 695-bus Nordic transmission case with every generating unit held at its recorded dispatch and `EpsilonCurrent` at zero, setpoints at 427 regulated busbars priced at 1000 EUR/p.u./h brought the median voltage difference from the recorded state from 2.45 kV to 0.01 kV, with no reactive power not served.
-A price one hundred times higher gave the same result.
+On a 695-bus Nordic transmission case with all generator outputs fixed at a reference power flow solution and `EpsilonCurrent` at zero, setpoints at 427 regulated buses with a penalty of 1000 EUR/p.u./h reduced the median voltage difference from the reference solution from 2.45 kV to 0.01 kV, with no reactive power slack.
+A penalty one hundred times higher gave the same result.

 ## Reactive power demand (optional file, AC only)